 2.3.2.
 The three different test cases and their associated tallies

-The optional 2D quarter core slice identified as Case R1 in Table [BenchEx] should use the compositions from axial zone 10, representing the core slightly above the mid-plane.
+The optional 2D quarter core slice identified as Case R1 in Table 1 should use the compositions from axial zone 10, representing the core slightly above the mid-plane.
 The baffle plates, water reflector, and core barrel will use the same temperature as the 3D model in Case R3.
-A radial view of this model appears Figure [R1], together with the labeling of the associated tallies: fluxes are calculated over 12828 fuel volumes (1 axial zone, and more than 48 full assemblies made of 264 pin-cells each).
+A radial view of this model appears Figure 4, together with the labeling of the associated tallies: fluxes are calculated over 12828 fuel volumes (1 axial zone, and more than 48 full assemblies made of 264 pin-cells each).

-The 3D infinite lattice of fuel assemblies recommended in Case R2 in Table [BenchEx] uses a single fuel assembly including plenums and smeared axial reflectors.
+The 3D infinite lattice of fuel assemblies recommended in Case R2 in Table 1 uses a single fuel assembly including plenums and smeared axial reflectors.
 The top and bottom surfaces of the model have leakage boundary conditions applied and the radial boundaries are reflective so that the model represents an infinite radial array of a single fuel assembly.
-A radial view of this model appears Figure [R2], together with the labeling of the associated tallies: fluxes are calculated over the 4752 fuel volumes (264 pin-cells dived in 18 axial zones).
+A radial view of this model appears Figure 5, together with the labeling of the associated tallies: fluxes are calculated over the 4752 fuel volumes (264 pin-cells dived in 18 axial zones).
 As in the S2 test case, of particular interest will be rods (1,0) and (8,8) indicated on this Figure since these two rods (respectively called rod 1 and rod 2) will be the ones used for comparison.

-The optional 3D quarter core model recommended in Case R3 in Table [BenchEx] uses the full radial and axial description of the core model.
+The optional 3D quarter core model recommended in Case R3 in Table 1 uses the full radial and axial description of the core model.
 Because there is no variation in the core compositions, the X and Y axes can be modeled as reflective or periodic about the origin.
 The outer radius of the core barrel is a leakage boundary condition.

-Figure [R1]: Radial view of the 2D quarter PWR core (R1) model showing assembly tally locations and labels
+Figure 4: Radial view of the 2D quarter PWR core (R1) model showing assembly tally locations and labels